tcltk/tcl/tools/man2markdown-README.md

 - RegConfig.3: besides the C API, this page describes Tcl-level commands that are created.
 These use a non-standard format in the form of ::, followed by an .arg, followed by ::, followed by a .lit – all in one word!

-# Implemented and missing features in conversion script
+# Implemented features in conversion script

 List of nroff commands/macros currently implemented (partly not a complete implementation):